Meet the 2016-2017 DASH Committee

 Malcolm is a keen observational astronomer and has a wealth of knowledge on viewing techniques and equipment.

-Jim is a retired engineer and has only recently come to astronomy, as time became available.
+Jim is a retired engineer and has only recently taken up astronomy as more time has become available.